AucklandAcker/hello-world/README.md

 # hello-world
-Beginner's attempt at repository
+Beginner's attempt at repositor

-Howdy, I'm just a college student trying to aspire to be the best programmer I can be.
+Wanna-be programmer looking to earn the skills to pay them bills